 Storage

-Freezer: let pancakes cool down completely, transfer to a freezer-friendly bag, and freeze them for up to 3 months.
+• Freezer: Cool pancakes completely, place in a freezer-safe bag, and freeze for up to 3 months.
+Reheat from frozen in a toaster, oven, or microwave.

 Questions